selfcanonical/seo-bookmarklets/README.md

 # SEO Bookmarklets x SelfCanonical

-You can use these SEO bookmarklets to perform quick checks and SEO activities.
+You can use these SEO bookmarklets to perform quick checks and SEO actions.
 Enjoy!

 #### [Check Google Cache](https://github.com/selfcanonical/seo-bookmarklets/blob/main/google-cache.js)
 You can check the current cached version of the page.